 As you can imagine PI Mummy kicked into action and that night I confronted Ellie with my new found knowledge in order to elicit a confession.
 Ellie for her part didn’t even try to deny it but giggled loudly and said ‘we all do it’.
 She even proudly explained the process to me!
 For my part I’m afraid to say that on this first outing of PI Mummy I was totally wrong footed and quite simply speechless.

-PI Mummy and the mystery of missing PE bag
+go to link PI Mummy and the mystery of missing PE bag

 My second investigation was prompted when Ellie came home from school one evening and clearly announced that her PE kit was missing at school.
 My investigator instincts sprang immediately into action and I quizzed Ellie: